Executive Summary

 |---|---|---|---|

-| Investigation Model | Agentic AI with purpose-built cybersecurity LLM | Pre-trained AI agents mimicking analyst techniques | AI-enhanced playbook automation |
+| Investigation Model | Agentic AI bounded by the Cybersecurity Triage Reasoning Graph | Pre-trained AI agents mimicking analyst techniques | AI-enhanced playbook automation |

-| Playbook Approach | Contextual runtime generation + built-in static SOAR | AI-driven investigation paths | Low-code/no-code static playbooks |
+| Playbook Approach | Contextual runtime generation plus built-in static SOAR | AI-driven investigation paths | Low-code or no-code static playbooks |

-| Integration Maint. | Self-healing: auto-detects and fixes API drift | Vendor-maintained connectors | Manual maintenance required |
+| Integration Maintenance | Self-healing: auto-detects and fixes API drift | Vendor-maintained connectors | Manual maintenance required |

-| LLM Architecture | Purpose-built cybersecurity LLM, customer-expandable | Pre-trained security models | General-purpose LLM integration |
+| Reasoning Architecture | Domain-specific Cybersecurity Triage Reasoning Graph | Pre-trained security models | General-purpose LLM integration |

 | Case Management | Integrated natively | Requires external tool | Built-in or integrated |

-| Pricing Model | Flat-rate, no token fees | Varies by vendor | Tiered, often usage-based |
+| Pricing Model | Annual platform subscription with included SOC capacity | Varies by vendor | Tiered, often usage-based |

-| Migration Path | Run static SOAR + autonomous simultaneously | New platform deployment | Incremental AI layer addition |
+| Migration Path | Run static SOAR and autonomous simultaneously | New platform deployment | Incremental AI layer addition |

 Honest Assessment: Limitations and Risks

 Any honest evaluation must address the risks.
-Organizations that adopt Autonomous SOC platforms without understanding the limitations will face operational problems.
+Organizations that adopt autonomous SOC platforms without understanding the limitations will face operational problems.

 The Myth of Full Autonomy